ed728/scrum-ban/README.md

 I have recently found a thing called "Scrum-ban", which seems to address the issues I have with Scrum, while still keeping the good things.
 In my view, the word "Agile" should be taken to heart, and teams should not be afraid of implementing changes that work for them, even if that means breaking the rules of traditional Scrum.

 ## Flow
 Scrum is usually implemented via time-boxed chunks of development called Sprints.
 Each Sprint is often 2 or 4 weeks in length, and is the often used as the unit for longer term planning.
 These sprints are also used to facilitiate incremental and continuous improvement by retrospectively looking back at how it went, compiling ideas, and then trying to improve the next one.
+I recommend having sprints of 2 weeks.

 ### Scrum Master
 The SM is the person who facilitates the process, however the Scrum Master's main task is "to unblock the team".
 Implementing the process should just be a means to achieve that, not the goal, as a well implemented process should allow the team to be more efficient.

 If any impediments arise, it is the Scrum Master's duty to resolve them as soon as possible.
 SM should act a representative of the team when it comes to dealing with management and should represent the interests of the members.
 SM should escalate issues as high as necessary, when necessary.

+Scrum-ban recommends being more dynamic and planning whenever the amount of to-do stories reaches some lower limit.

 ### Meetings
 #### Daily Scrum
 The namesake of the methodology.
-This involves a usually 15 minute gathering each day, where each team member should present the following:
+This involves an around 15 minute gathering each day, where each team member should present the following:
-* What they accomplished yesterday.
+* What they had accomplished yesterday.
 * What they plan on doing today.
 * Whether they are blocked on anything.
 This is done to monitor the health of the sprint, and also helps give Scrum Master visibility of any problems.